Cimeci/ft_transcendence/elk/ELK_todo.md

 # Clean Code
-[ ] Remove dev suppressions into entrypoin.sh from bootstrap-ilm
+[ ] Remove dev suppressions into entrypoin.sh from bootstrap-ilm =>  /!\ very important to keep a functionnal stack !!!
 [ ] Clean Docker compose -> use Dockerfiles and configurations files [ ] Defined ports into the .env